In Fine Taste

 Ice Cream Assembly:

-• Let ice cream sit on counter for 3 minutes before eating to ensure to is the creamiest consistency.
+• The ice cream might seem quite hard and icy when you pull it out of the freezer, let the ice cream sit on counter for a few minutes before eating to ensure to is the creamiest consistency.

 Notes